 5. Conversion rate reporting

 Google AdWords allow you to get a full report immediately whenever requested.
 Bing doesn’t have this option, and if you want to see all search queries, you have to download a full report.
+To learn more about our SEO services, get in touch with us!

 6. Negative keywords option